 - Prepare the filling by beating the peanut butter, powdered sugar, two tablespoons of the milk and the vanilla extract together until smooth.
 If the filling remains crumbly and will not come together, add the additional tablespoon of milk one teaspoon at a time until it holds its shape.
 Likewise, if the filling gets too runny, bring it back together with additional powdered sugar.
 The filling should be soft and moist but firm enough to hold together.

-- Assemble to cookies by flattening about a tablespoon (maybe a little more) of chilled dough into the palm of your hand.
+- Assemble the cookies by flattening about a tablespoon (maybe a little more) of chilled dough into the palm of your hand.

 - Place a peanut butter ball on top of that disc of dough and wrap the dough up around it.